 How to Make the Treble Crochet Stitch (aka Triple Crochet)

-Did you know that the treble (or as some call it the triple crochet is one of the basic stitches that beginner's learn?
+Did you know that the treble (or, as some call it, the triple Crochet is one of the basic stitches that beginners learn?
+The other basic crochet stitches are:

-If you are in the US, the stitch is called Triple or Treble Crochet, abbreviated tr.
+If you are in the US, the stitch is called Treble Crochet or triple crochet stitches, abbreviated tr.

 If you are in the UK, the stitch is called the Double Treble, abbreviated, dtr